stuartellis/sve-personal-website/content/articles/task-runner.md

 To validate Task files on the command-line, use [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/index.html).
 The _check-jsonschema_ tool automatically includes the schema for Task files.
 The [yamllint](https://yamllint.readthedocs.io) command-line tool provides format and quality checks for all types of YAML file.

-The _check-jsonschema_ and _yamllint_ projects also provide hooks for [pre-commit](https://pre-commit.com).
+The _check-jsonschema_ and _yamllint_ projects also provide hooks for [prek](https://prek.j178.dev/) nd [pre-commit](https://pre-commit.com).
 The next section files explains how to configure `pre-commit` so that Task files are automatically checked before changes are committed to source control.

-### Maintaining Task files with pre-commit
+### Maintaining Task files with prek or pre-commit

-To maintain Task files in your project, add these lines to the _.pre-commit-config.yaml_ configuration file:
+To maintain Task files in your project, add these lines to the `.pre-commit-config.yaml` configuration file:

 ```yaml
 - repo: https://github.com/rbubley/mirrors-prettier